University of Maine: Campus

 Situated on Marsh Island, between the Penobscot and Stillwater rivers, the University of Maine is the nation's only land grant university (other than the University of Hawaiʻi) on an island.
-The university occupies the small city of Orono, with a population ~9,500, maintaining a 660 acre campus.
+The university occupies the small community of Orono, with a population of about 12,000 people, maintaining a 660 acre campus.
 It has an enrollment of 11,989 students, inclusive of both undergraduate and graduate students, as of 2024.

+The majority of the university property is in the Town of Orono and the Orono census-designated place.
+A portion of the university property is in Old Town.

 The campus has 37 academic buildings, thirty administrative buildings, eighteen residence halls, eighteen specific laboratory facilities, fourteen Greek life houses, ten sports facilities, five museums, two dining facilities, two convenience stores, a student union, a cafe, a pub, an 87,000 sqft state of the art recreation and fitness center, and a 200'x200' air supported athletic/recreational dome.

 In 1867, the university rejected a campus plan by landscape architect Frederick Law Olmsted, who designed Central Park in New York City and the White House grounds in Washington, D.C.
 The plan's broad concepts, including the Front Lawn, were nevertheless adopted during the school's first fifty years, and were oriented toward the Stillwater River.
 A second master plan was produced in 1932 by Carl Rust Parker of the Olmsted Brothers firm, which reoriented the campus center to the Mall, an open grassy area between the Raymond H. Fogler Library and the Memorial Gym.
 The Mall is further bordered by one residence and five academic halls.